 We devote the first part of each engagement with candidates to crafting a winning personal story.
 This is the most important part of the MBA application, and it can also be the hardest.
 We advise our candidates to start this process months, if not years, in advance!
 The good news is that everyone has a personal story.

-So, what should you include in your personal story?
+What should you include in your personal story?
 This will differ for every candidate but across the board we can tell you, not everything!
 No one wants to read 1,000+ words with a chronological flow of your life.
 Instead, you must be focused, logical and unique.

 This is also not the time to tell the admissions committee what you think they want to hear.
-Instead, think about what is most important to you, what drove your career and personal decisions and what connects these all together.
+Instead, think about what is most important to you, what drove your career and personal decisions, and what connects these all together.

 No candidate is perfect; instead, we chart the best course we can with the hand we were dealt, and the best essays show this.
 To find out how to craft a compelling personal story, check out this blog.